-It was with great sadness that we heard about the passing of our friend Maurice Hughes on Wednesday 18th January.
-Maurice was the first regional officer for Butterfly Conservation in Northern Ireland and was hugely influential to all of us at Allen and Mellon.
+Our great friend Maurice Hughes passed away in January 2017.
+Maurice was the first regional officer for Butterfly Conservation in Northern Ireland and was hugely influential for all of us at Allen and Mellon.
 It was Maurice who introduced Dave and I to the joys of finding and surveying Marsh Fritillary larval webs.
 Following that we worked together on many Marsh Fritillary projects across Ireland, forming a formidable team along with Anna Hart and Will Woodrow.

 Maurice worked tirelessly to champion the Marsh Fritillary and its conservation in Northern Ireland with decision makers, landowners and the public.
 His efforts have resulted in this being one of our most high profile butterfly species and his work has been carried on by BCNI through Catherine Bertrand and others.